 There are cheaper PVC boards on the market too.
 You might be looking at using those and that’s what lead you here.
 We’re going to try to help you make your decisions here.
 Our advice is based on decades of experience and personal use of the products, so read on…

-Here are some of the reasons you might want to avoid PVC bathroom boards
+Here are some of the reasons you might want to avoid PVC bathroom wall panels

 Great for shower cubicles; not for whole rooms